 We’ll look at each endocrine gland and address the illness and diseases related to it that qualify for disability.

-Thyroid — The thyroid gland releases hormones that control a person’s metabolism.
-The hormones impact the way your body uses energy, your heartrate and breathing are among the most vital functions it affects.
-Thyroid related impairments qualifying for Social Security include congestive heart failure, stroke, atrial fibrillation, osteoporosis, heightened anxiety, and others.
+The thyroid gland releases hormones that control a person’s metabolism.
+The hormones impact the way your body uses energy, your heart rate and breathing are among the most vital functions it affects.
+Thyroid-related impairments qualifying for Social Security include congestive heart failure, stroke, atrial fibrillation, osteoporosis, heightened anxiety, and others.

 You will notice that the Social Security Administration’s (SSA’s) assessment for each illness is centered on how the malfunctioning endocrine gland is affecting the claimant’s condition.
 A stroke victim will be reviewed according to neurological criteria, and congestive heart failure according to cardiac criteria, and anxiety according to mental illness criteria.

-Adrenal — The adrenal gland also has a powerful impact on the body’s functions.
-The hormones secreted by the adrenal gland affect blood pressure, the release of insulin, adrenalin and noradrenalin, the level of electrolytes in the blood, as well as testosterone.
-An imbalance in the function of the adrenal gland can lead to diabetes mellitis, osteoporosis, high blood pressure, arrythmia, etc.
+The adrenal gland also has a powerful impact on the body’s functions.
+The hormones secreted by the adrenal gland affect blood pressure, the release of insulin, adrenalin, noradrenalin, the level of electrolytes in the blood, as well as testosterone.
+An imbalance in the function of the adrenal gland can lead to diabetes Mellitus, osteoporosis, high blood pressure, arrhythmia, etc.

 However, even if a claimant’s case does not fit within the criteria neatly, the SSA will perform a secondary analysis of the person’s Residual Functional Capacity (RFC).
-When the RFC analysis is performed, the SSD looks at the individual claimant’s age, education, work history and acquired job skills, all their medical records, and how well they cope wit their activities of daily living.
+When the RFC analysis is performed, the SSD looks at the individual claimant’s age, education, work history, and acquired job skills, all their medical records, and how well they cope with their activities of daily living.

 As with all endocrine system disorders, the impact of the disorder is assessed by the symptoms created in the other organs and systems in the body.

-If you or someone in your family is suffering with an endocrine system disorder that is preventing you from engaging in normal daily activities, contact us at London Disability.
+If you or someone in your family is suffering from an endocrine system disorder preventing you from engaging in normal daily activities, contact us at London Disability.
 Our highly trained disability advocates and attorneys can help you get all the benefits to which you are entitled.